-This course is designed to enhance students professional and communication skills in order to develop and maintain a professional career path.
-As a seminar course it is highly interactive and will cover the following topics: interpersonal communication, professional writing, networking, the job search process, career resources, and mock interviewing.
-It is recommended to take this course as close to the student's anticipated graduation date as possible.
-At the end of this course, students will have an updated resume and cover letter to prepare them for their professional lives.
+This course is designed to enhance the student's professional and communication skills in order to develop and maintain a positive environment at work while preparing for future advancement opportunities.
+As a seminar course, Professional Development Seminar is highly interactive and will cover the following topics: personal branding, professional writing, business communication, networking, the interview and job search processes, career resources, mock interviewing, salary negotiations/benefits, and goal setting.